Our Blog

 Complications of Taking Magnesium for Tinnitus

-Always consult with your audiologist for tinnitus to determine whether your condition is suitable for supplemental magnesium.
-While magnesium is generally safe for most people when taken at recommended doses, there are some potential complications to consider, especially in relation to tinnitus.
+While you might want to first talk to an audiologist for tinnitus, you need to talk to your doctor to determine whether your condition is suitable for supplemental magnesium.
+While magnesium is generally safe for most people when taken at recommended doses, there are some potential complications to consider, especially in relation to tinnitus and how magnesium consumption may interact with any other current medication taken.

 Medication Prescriptions